bradgwest/paap/write/paper.md

 a clustering layer to the CAE and simultaneously optimizing for both clustering and image reconstruction loss, DCEC ensures that clustering of the images occurs within the constraints of the latent space.
-In other words, clusters are formed in the presence of spatial attributes deemed meaningful by their inclusion in the latent space.
+In other words, clusters are formed in the presence of spatial features deemed meaningful by their inclusion in the latent space.

 We evaluate clustering performance against a dataset of